Wenz212/Data-Analytics-Portfolio/Retail-Sales-SQL-Analysis/readme.md

 - Excel: Pivot tables and charts for visualization
 - Tableau for dashboards

+Business Objective
+Retailers face challenges in understanding which products drive revenue, how customer demographics influence purchasing, and how seasonality impacts demand.
+This project aims to uncover patterns that directly inform inventory and marketing strategies.

 Key analysis
 - How does customer age and gender influence their purchasing behavior?
 - Are there discernible patterns in sales across different time periods?